trunghng/trunghng.github.io/_posts/2021-07-10-optimal-policy-existence.markdown

 #### Footnotes
 [^1]: A function is called *uniformly bounded* exactly when $\Vert f\Vert_\infty<+\infty$.
 [^2]: A *normed vector space* is a vector space over the real or complex number, on which a norm is defined.
-[^3]: We are gonna talk futher about *sequences* in another post.
+[^3]: We are gonna talk further about *sequences* in another post.
 [^4]: ***Proof***
 	Pick any $v_0\in\mathcal{V}$ and define $v_n$ as in the statement of the theorem. a.
 We first demonstrate that $(v_n)$ converges to some vector. b.
 Then we will show that this vector is a fixed point to $\mathcal{T}$. c.
 Finally, we show that $\mathcal{T}$ has a single fixed point.
 Assume that $\mathcal{T}$ is a $\gamma$-contraction.
 	a.
 To show that $(v_n)$ converges, it suffices  to show that $(v_n)$ is a Cauchy sequence.
 We have:
 	\begin{align}
 	\Vert v_{n+1}-v_n\Vert&=\Vert\mathcal{T}v_{n}-\mathcal{T}v_{n-1}\Vert \\\\ &\leq\gamma\Vert v_{n}-v_{n-1}\Vert \\\\ &\quad\vdots \\\\ &\leq\gamma^n\Vert v_1-v_0\Vert
 	\end{align}
-	From the properties of norms, fwe have:
+	From the properties of norms, we have:
 	\begin{align}
 	\Vert v_{n+k}-v_n\Vert&\leq\Vert v_{n+1}-v_n\Vert+\dots+\Vert v_{n+k}-v_{n+k-1}\Vert \\\\ &\leq\left(\gamma^n+\dots+\gamma^{n+k-1}\right)\Vert v_1-v_0\Vert \\\\ &=\gamma^n\dfrac{1-\gamma^{k}}{1-\gamma}\Vert v_1-v_0\Vert
 	\end{align}